cerb/cerb.github.io/privacy.md

 WGM takes reasonable precautions to protect your data and personally identifying information.

 We do not have physical access to any of our servers or online storage mediums.
-See the section about "Third-Party Data Centers" for the upstream security policies of SoftLayer, Amazon Web Services, and Linode.
+See the section about "Third-Party Data Centers" for the upstream security policies of Amazon Web Services, IBM/SoftLayer, and Linode.
 These servers are protected within state-of-the-art data centers.

 WGM performs 24/7/365 monitoring of our network and service infrastructure.
 This includes metrics like server load, process information, account access, service utilization, and network activity.

-Web-based communication with our servers is protected through 256-bit encryption via Secure Socket Layer (SSL) technology.
-This feature is included with all On-Demand applications when URLs are prefixed with "https://".
-It is the responsibility of clients and their representatives to ensure the use of SSL; and upon request we can configure your application to require the use of SSL.
+Web-based communication with our servers is protected through 256-bit encryption via Secure Socket Layer (SSL) technology when URLs are prefixed with "https://".
+This feature is required and automatically enforced for all Cerb Cloud subscriptions.
+It is the responsibility of clients and their representatives to ensure the use of SSL elsewhere.

 We do not store credit card information on our servers.
 For one-time transactions we do not save credit card or bank account numbers anywhere, although we do store email-based receipts that include contact information, payment type, transaction IDs, and authorization codes.
 For recurring transactions, payment information is stored with vendors who adhere to the Payment Card Industry Data Security Standards (PCI DSS).
-We use [FreshBooks](http://www.freshbooks.com>) for sending invoices and collecting payments, and they protect financial information with AES encryption.
+We contract with  [FreshBooks](http://www.freshbooks.com>) for sending invoices and collecting payments, and they protect financial information with AES encryption.
 We process credit card transactions through our merchant account at Authorize.net.
-Depending on a client's preferred payment method, these transactions may alternatively take place through other vendors like PayPal, or through wire transfers to Wells Fargo Bank.
+Depending on a client's preferred payment method, these transactions may alternatively take place through other vendors like Freshbooks or PayPal, or through wire transfers to Wells Fargo Bank.
 We do not have access to client credit card numbers or bank account information through any of these vendors.

 WGM technicians securely access our servers using Secure Shell (SSH) encryption.
 Logins are authenticated with [RSA keys](http://en.wikipedia.org/wiki/RSA_(algorithm)) rather than simple passwords.
-We do not provide general purpose client access (e.g. SSH, Telnet, FTP) to machines housing multi-tenant On-Demand data.
+Two-factor authentication is used with vendors and services that support it.
+We do not provide direct client access (e.g. SSH, Telnet, FTP) to machines housing Cerb Cloud data for multiple tenants.
+Instances with a need for direct access are hosted on isolated private servers.

 We have disabled insecure features in our PHP environment (e.g. process control, shell command execution, remote file includes) to protect against arbitrary code execution.
 To protect against cross-site scripting (XSS), we "[escape](http://en.wikipedia.org/wiki/HTML#Character_and_entity_references>)" all user-provided data that is displayed in a web browser.
+Cerb also contains security mechanisms to combat cross-site request forgery (CSRF), and other common attack vectors.

 ## Disclosure of Security Breaches